 It all depends on where you live, doesn’t it.
-While parts of the country are currently pretty much in quarantine mode, others are opening their economies, gradually — and seeing businesses come back as they’re able and schools opening their doors in some way, shape or form.
+While parts of the country are currently pretty much in quarantine mode, others are opening their economies, gradually — and seeing businesses and schools opening their doors.
 But, no matter where you are, after so many months of isolating at home, the thought of stepping out of our little bubbles can be anxiety-provoking.
 Many of us — self included — feel a bit out-of-practice at being a human in the world.

 As cities relax restrictions moving forward, there will also be more decisions each of us will have to make.
 Should we invite a few friends to the birthday party?
 How many is too many?
 What about “podding up” with friends?
 Or is the togetherness too risky?
 What if it’s outdoor-only togetherness?
 And what about seeing the grandparents, even if it means traveling?
 The daily decisions are already many, and whether they’re big or minuscule, they feel weighty, because the stakes are high, especially for those of us more vulnerable to COVID.
 There was something kinda nice about the clear-cut nature of those shelter-in-place months when one could simply be a rule follower.

 To talk about this “re-entry anxiety” I reached out to Dr. Michelle Paul, a psychologist and director of The PRACTICE Mental Health Clinic at UNLV, and the first thing she said is yes, re-entry anxiety is a thing.